Skip to main content

 Primary Care First: How would your practice stack up?

 CMS has issued its first evaluation report for Primary Care First .
 The report offers a window into: key attributes of advanced primary care practices; strategies for lowering costs and reducing hospitalizations; and new strategies that signal practice transformation.
 Future PCF program evaluations will include which practice implementations worked and how they improved quality.
 In the meantime, even if your medical group is not a PCF participant, you can glean insight into what CMS is looking for as it evolves its Alternative Payment Models and how practices committed to value-based care are prioritizing and evolving their practice transformation strategies.
 First, some background on PCF.
-PCF: Focus areas, risk models and payments PCF is designed to improve care quality and patient experience, increase access to advanced primary care services and reduce expenditures.
-PCF builds upon CMS’s Comprehensive Primary Care Initiative (CPC Classic) and Comprehensive Primary Care Plus by adding...
+Primary Care First (PCF): Focus areas, risk models and payments PCF is designed to improve care quality and patient experience, increase access to advanced primary care services and reduce expenditures.
+PCF builds upon CMS’s Comprehensive Primary Care Initiative (CPC Classic) and Comprehensive Primar...

 Three Steps to Successfully Participate in Primary Care First

-There is renewed emphasis on advancing primary care.
+Primary Care First (PCF) participants need to pay attention There is a renewed emphasis on advancing primary care.
 Primary care serves as the front door to the overall healthcare system, and early and accurate diagnosis can lead to fewer hospital admissions – a metric that has become especially important during the pandemic.
-With the January 2022 launch of Primary Care First Cohort 2, it is important to review how the program works and what steps healthcare organizations should take to ensure the best outcomes.
-To be successful, PCF participants must pay special attention to three aspects – tracking beneficiary population, obtaining physician buy-in, and ensuring timely access to performance metrics.
-Tracking Beneficiary Population Tracking patients participating in the PCF program is necessary to build patient navigation processes and monitor care outcomes.
-However, this can be challenging for many providers as internal EMR solutions do not provide complete data across the entire continuum of care for all providers that a patient may see.
-Th...
+With the January 2022 launch of Primary Care First Cohort 2, it is important to review what steps healthcare organizations should take to ensure the best outcomes.
+To be successful, PCF participants must pay special attention to three aspects: tracking the beneficiary population, obtaining physician buy-in, and ensuring timely access to performance metrics.
+1. Tracking Beneficiary Population Tracking patients participating in the PCF program is necessary to build patient navigation processes and monitor care outcomes.
+However, this can be challenging for many providers as internal EMR solutions do not provide complete data across the entire continuum of care f...

 What to expect from CMS’ second decade of APM programs